Office of Student Affairs

 Can my family sign up for RAVE?
 At this point, RAVE is only intended to reach students, faculty and staff.
 However, you may choose to enter up to three telephone numbers in the system, which provides designated fields for home, business and cell numbers.

-Notary Republic services are available to all the LIFE University community 07:00am – 03:00pm Monday – Friday (except Holidays) in the Life University Campus Safety Office located in MOD 2 behind the Library.
+Notary Republic services are available to all the LIFE University community 07:00am – 03:00pm Monday – Friday (except Holidays) in the Life University Campus Safety Office located at 1085 Barclay Circle.

 Please remember to bring all documentation and proper ID’s.